Collection

 Recent Acquisitions from the Permanent Collection (September 6–30, 1979)

-Image Credits: Cobra artists bringing their work to the “International Exhibition of Experimental Artists,” Stedelijk, Amsterdam, 1949.
-Courtesy of the Cobra Museum.
-Photo credit: Mrs. E. Kokkorris-Syrie.
-From left to right: Anton Roosken, Unknown, Bert Schierbeek, Theo Wolvekamp, Eugène Brands, Karl-Otto Götz, Corneille, Jacques Doucet, Pierre Alechinsky, Tony Sluyter, Lucebert, Jan Elburg, Shinkichi Tajiri, Gerrit Kouwenaar, Constant Nieuwenhuys, Karel Appel, and Victor Nieuwenhuys (with a painting by his father).
+Cobra artists arriving with their work for the November 1949 Cobra exhibition at the Stedelijk Museum Amsterdam.
+From left to right: Anton Rooskens, unknown, Bert Schierbeek, Theo Wolvecamp, Eugène Brands, Karl-Otto Götz, Corneille, Jacques Doucet, Pierre Alechinsky, Tony Sluyter, Lucebert, Jan Elburg, Shinkichi Tajiri, Gerrit Kouwenaar, Constant Nieuwenhuys, Karel Appel, and Victor Nieuwenhuys (with a painting by his father).
+Photo by Mrs. E. Kokkorris-Syriër.

 Collection